 - English

 - Maths

 - Science

 - Design and technology

 - Computing

 - History

 - Geography

+- Art

-- Art and design
+- Design and Technology

 - Music

-- Physical education
+- Physical education including games, gymnastics, dance and swimming (Year 4)

+- PSHF

 - Modern foreign languages French (KS2)

+- RE

-The school must also teach religious education, although parents have the right to withdraw their children from this and from Collective Worship.
-Please discuss this with the headteacher.
+The school must teach religious education (RE), although parents have the right to withdraw their children from this and from Collective Worship.
+Please discuss this with the headteacher before any decision is reached.

-Personal and Social Education and Citizenship is not a compulsory subject but is taught throughout the school using the SEAL (Social and Emotional Aspects of Learning) Scheme.
+Personal and Social Education and Citizenship (PSHE) is not a compulsory subject, but is taught throughout the school using the PSHE Association progression for Key Stage I and 2.
 Health education takes place throughout the school and covers such areas as safety, family life, food and nutrition, hygiene, and substance use and abuse.

-The school has a scheme of work for Sex Education.
-This is available on the website.
-Curriculum policies are available on the school website.
+The school has a scheme of work for Sex Education (RSE) and information can be found on the website.
+Curriculum policies are also available on request.

-The Foundation Stage (reception class) curriculum is slightly different and based on seven areas of Learning.
+The Early Years and Foundation Stage (EYFS or Reception class) curriculum is slightly different and based on seven areas of Learning.